CircleCI-Public/config-preview-sdk/docs/design-considerations.md

 # Design Considerations

 Here are some things to think about while designing orbs.

+### Orbs are always world-readable
+All published orbs can be read and used by anyone, not just members of your organization.
+In general, we strongly recommend that you do not put secrets or other sensitive variables into your configuration.
+Instead, use contexts or project environment variables and use the names of those environment variables in your orbs.

 ### Always use `description`
 Good metadata = good docs = good developer experience.
 Explain usage, assumptions, and any tricks in the `description` key under jobs, commands, executors, and parameters.